 On Twitter this morning, an author I follow retweeted another author that he follows, who spake thusly:

-Still looking for the right publisher for my newest # .
+Still looking for the right publisher for my newest #book .
 If anyone knows of a good publisher or agent, please let me know.
 No selfpub plz

 And I thought, he’s kidding, right?
 There is no way anyone can answer this because the author in search of a publisher gave no info about the book he’s hoping to publish.
 Nada.
 This person has apparently already self-published one book, but didn’t specify if the new book is a sequel, in the same genre, or something completely different.
 Maybe some of his followers know more about the book, but retweeting it to people who don’t is pretty pointless.
 Frankly I wasn’t interested enough to even ask.
 Nor do I have any info on agents, but it’s not that hard to find.